iuf/xstyle/hosting.md

 * Evaluation Team (at least 2 People)

 ## Stuff to do before the competition
+* Initial preparation for the first round - divide groups, set judges

 ## Stuff to do before each round
 * divide the competitiors into groups